CEP-Comwell/proxmox_addons/edgesec-vault/README.md

-# EdgeSec-Vault
+# edgesec-Vault

-This project provides a HashiCorp Vault deployment for the EdgeSec HCI platform, serving as the central source of truth for all credentials and secrets.
-It is designed for multi-tenant environments and integrates with the Proxmox SDN Fabric and other EdgeSec platform components.
+This project provides a HashiCorp Vault deployment for the edgesec HCI platform, serving as the central source of truth for all credentials and secrets.
+It is designed for multi-tenant environments and integrates with the Proxmox SDN Fabric and other edgesec platform components.

 ## Features
-- Centralized secrets management for EdgeSec HCI
+- Centralized secrets management for edgesec HCI
 - Multi-tenant isolation using Vault namespaces
-- Ready for integration with EdgeSec-RADIUS, EdgeSec-REST, and other platform services
+- Ready for integration with edgesec-RADIUS, edgesec-REST, and other platform services
 - Easy deployment via Docker Compose

 ## Quick Start